10 Levels for Body Movements with Functional Movement Training

 The entire body weight (apart from the lower legs) now hangs from the knees supported by the soles of the feet.
 Incidentally, this is the correct position for elimination (emptying the bowels).
 Try sitting on top of the toilet bowl in this position and, provided you eat decent healthy food, all your bowel syndromes will vanish pretty soon.
 Check out the source reference at the end: Health Benefits of Squatting to Poop.

 Actions in the Hang Squat

 In many countries the population perform daily manual actions in the hang squat position.
-Note how placing the knees behind the upper arms helps to keep the spine upright, leaving the hands free to work.
+Note how placing the knees behind the upper arms helps to keep the spine nearly upright, leaving the hands free to work.